Penn State's Position on Intellectual Property

 The Bayh-Dole Act applies to all federal funds, even when such funds are flowed through a third party.
 If a company or state agency is flowing federal funds to Penn State, the company or state agency "will not, as part of the consideration for awarding the subcontract, obtain rights in the subcontractor's subject inventions" (37 CFR 401.14(G)(1)).

 Internal Industry Funds

 As a practice, Penn State will not seek to retain ownership of patents resulting from corporate sponsored research, unless any of the project personnel are unwilling to assign intellectual property rights to the sponsor.
 Click here for an in-depth overview of how Penn State will engage with industry.
-Under special circumstances, however, Penn State researchers may seek an exception to the practice if they have a compelling reason to do so.
 Please consult the Industry Agreement Decision Tree for identifying the appropriate industrial terms and conditions.

 Commonwealth of Pennsylvania